Guide

 Download Email Attachments in PowerShell

 Email attachments account for 43% of all malware delivery, according to Verizon's 2024 Data Breach Investigations Report.
 This guide shows how to safely download, filter, scan, and process email attachments from PowerShell using Nylas CLI.
 Filter by file type, enforce size limits, scan with Windows Defender, batch download from multiple messages, and auto-save to SharePoint or OneDrive.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Filter attachments by file type